risacher/DoD-OSS-FAQ/README.md

 DoD-OSS-FAQ
 ===========

+_NOTE: the actual content is in the [index.html file in the gh-pages branch](https://github.com/risacher/DoD-OSS-FAQ/blob/gh-pages/index.html)_

 The [United States Department of Defense Open Source Software FAQ](http://risacher.github.io/DoD-OSS-FAQ) is an educational resource for government employees and government contractors to understand the